Blendify/blender-manual/trunk/blender_docs/manual/scene_layout/object/properties/transforms.rst

 However, the value can still be changed using non-interactive operations, like editing the corresponding number button or using Python.

-For example, if you locked the *Location X* property then you cannot use the 3D manipulator to move the object along the global X axis.
+For example, if you locked the *Location X* property then you cannot use the 3D gizmo to move the object along the global X axis.
 However, you can still move it using the *Location X* number button.
 Consider the locking feature as a rigid constraint only changeable from the panel.